FederatedAI/FATE/federatedml/hetero_ftl/README.md

 ### Introduction

+Now, hetero federated transfer learning is refactorized based on fate-1.5.
+And additional test datasets are offered.

 This folder contains code for implementing algorithm presented in [Secure Federated Transfer Learning](https://arxiv.org/abs/1812.03337).

-Now, hetero federated transfer learning is refactorized based on fate-1.5.

 Our FTL algorithm is trying to solve problem where two participants - host and guest - have only partial overlaps in the sample space and may or may not have overlaps in the feature space.
 This is illustrated in Figure 1.
 Our objective is to predict labels for host as accurately as possible.

 <div style="text-align:center", align=center>
 <img src="./images/samples.png" alt="samples" width="500" height="250" /><br/>
 Figure 1： Federated Transfer Learning in the sample and feature space for two-party problem</div>

 Our solution employs an architecture of two layers: local layer and federation layer.